 Q: Where can I find information on concussion awareness and treatment as it pertains to FIRE Football Camp?

 A: Any concussion or suspected concussion will be treated by the NFHS and CDC Guidelines as set forth in their training and literature.
 You can download documentation on concussion awareness and the Zurich standard Return to Play Protocol at the sidebar.

 A: Stormy weather, which is common in the summer months in Colorado, is part of the camp.
 We will delay the beginning of camp and/or delay actual camp activities until safe weather permits.
 We will do everything in our power to avoid cancellation, but if the weather doesn't cooperate, we may be forced to cancel a day of camp without refund.

 Q: FIRE Football seems to talk a lot about character and leadership.
 Why?

 A: Football presents each player with a unique opportunity to develop these traits.
 On each snap, every player on the field will have to deal with adversity.
 Coaching a young person to face both mental and physical challenges while displaying leadership to his fellow teammates is coaching the heart and not just the player.
 This is the fundamental principle behind FIRE Football.

-Q: How will the athletes be matched up?
+Q: How will my child be matched in contact drills?